 Different Tools for Different Problems

-You wouldn't use a hammer to pound a screw or bolt, right?
+You wouldn't use a hammer to pound a screw, right?
 Of course not!

-You'll miss many opportunities if you try to use the same tool (like a low cash offer) to solve EVERY problem.
+If you try to use the same tool (like a low cash offer) to solve EVERY problem and satisfy EVERY seller you encounter, you'll miss a lot of opportunities!

-If you encounter a seller who wants more than you can offer in cash for a property you can't get comfortable with, an Option may be exactly the tool that can get the job done… but it can only work if you're aware of the tool and how to use it.
+If you find a seller who wants more than your low can offer, an Option may be the tool that can get the job done… but it can only work if you're aware of the tool and how to use it.

 Want My Option Templates?